VakeWorks/SovScaDesDisMaLOps/docs/2025/src/sovops.md

 We need sovereign deployment of our algorithms and operations to possibly provide SovScaDesDisMaLOps-based services that create "value" to help build a better world through an Algorithms-Machines-Operations-Lives-Planet perspective.

-- Ideally we want to learn tools that can ease `JAM-sky-*` deployment of our ray services in an arbitrary State's jurisdiction by learning from `JAM-local-Sverige` on our laptops.
+- Ideally we want to learn tools that can ease `JAM-sky-*` deployment of our ray services in an arbitrary State's jurisdiction by learning from `DPRAMJAM-local-Sverige` on our laptops, to be able to deploy to various `DPRAMJAM-sky-STATE`s with little extra effort.
-- Beyond command-line and docker we need to build further with:
+- To do this, beyond command-line, docker and local ray clusters, we need to build further with:
   - kubernetes
   - terraform.io
   - ...